 We have a weed (yes!
 I call it a weed!) that starts off innocently enough with two sweet little leaves, and then grows into a pretty bush with fuzzy light green needles.

 These "bushes" climbed up the garden fence and over the top and dropped tiny red berries (seeds) into our garden.
 I spent hours pulling those bushes that lined the fence out by their deeply embedded roots.
 These cute little weeds are the bane of my existence.
 Every morning there are new ones to pick out of our garden.
 On a good day, it's just a handful.
 But I usually fill up a medium mixing bowl.
 These bushes took over one quarter of our yard and threatened to take over the whole alleyway before Dan and I spent a brutal morning pulling them out.
 Dan has since planted another garden in that plot.
+The soil under these weeds was so rich!

 |Anyone know what this is?|